Queen's Gambit Declined: 1.d4 d5 2.c4...... 4.Bg5

 History and Notable Players

 It arises from the Queen's Gambit Declined: 1.d4 d5 2.c4...
 Nf6.
-Among the most prolific practitioners on the White side are Alexander Alekhine (104 games), Frank James Marshall (101 games), Max Euwe (67 games).
-On the Black side, notable exponents include Carlos Enrique Guimard (42 games), Geza Maroczy (40 games), George Alan Thomas (39 games).
+Among the most prolific White practitioners are Alexander Alekhine (104 games), Frank James Marshall (101 games), Max Euwe (67 games).
+Black-side regulars include Carlos Enrique Guimard (42 games), Geza Maroczy (40 games), George Alan Thomas (39 games).

 Main Lines and Variations